 If you’re feeling down about this, remind yourself that the money is not “lost.”
-You’ve transformed it into a less liquid asset.
+Instead, you’ve transformed it into a less liquid asset.
 This is what it means to invest in a home.
 Your money hasn’t actually gone anywhere.
 It’s in the very building you’re now standing in and will continue to grow as you build equity.
 But if you’re really concerned about your bank account being lighter, then set a savings goal to build it back up again.
 This might mean putting off some home upgrades and new appliance purchases for another time.
-But if having a large financial buffer is that important to you, you should waste no time working towards it.
+But if having a large financial buffer is important to you, you should waste no time working towards it.

 Final ThoughtsFinal Thoughts

 For most people, buying their first home will be one of the most significant milestones in their lives.
-Even those who are on their second or third home purchase will still feel that same rush that they did the first time.
+Even those on their second or third home purchase will still feel that same rush they did the first time.
 But as with anything involving high emotions, there will be a come-down period when you wonder whether you made the right decision?
 Try to expect a bit of buyer’s remorse, no matter how good you feel about the purchase beforehand.
 It may help forestall its impact if it does hit.

 Ideally, it would be best if you prevented any post-purchase blues by conducting proper due diligence before the purchase is complete.
-Get a full home inspection is done, and call-in other experts if you suspect something.
-Take plenty of time to choose the right lender and loan program for your needs.
-Do a careful analysis of your own financial position to ensure you’re ready for homeownership.
+Get a full home inspection is done, and call in other experts if you suspect something.
+Next, take plenty of time to choose the right lender and loan program for your needs.
+Finally, do a careful analysis of your own financial position to ensure you’re ready for homeownership.
 You might miss a few things but don’t let that get you down.
 The important thing is that you now work towards building up what you have and making your home investment work for you.